Bryn Mawr College

 CMSC 246: Systems Programming

 Lab: Park 231 Mo 1:10PM - 2:30PM (Attendance in Lab is REQUIRED)

 Office Hours: T 10:00-11:00AM, W 1:00-2:00PM, or by appointment

-Lab Assistants: The TA for the course is Sara Golobish.
-She will be available in the CS labs (either Park 230 or Park 231) every Thesday and Thursday evening 7-9PM.
-Class assignments will typically be due either Thursday or Friday evening.
+Lab Assistant: The TA for the course is Sara Golobish.
+She will be available in the CS labs (either Park 230 or Park 231) every Thusday and Thursday evening 7-9PM (except as noted below).
+Class assignments will typically be due either Friday evening.
 Please be aware that there will be several other TAs in the lab at this time.
 Try to find Sara for 246 questions.